impy-project/chromo/README.md

 The package will be available as a pre-compiled binary wheels in the future, but for now you have to compile it from source, see next subsection.

-On Mac OS X the installation from pre-compiled binary wheels requires command line utils `otool`, `install_name_tool`, and `codesign` from Xcode Command Line Tools to be available on the system.
-The command `xcode-select --install` installs Xcode Command Line Tools.

 ### From source

 Installation from source requires a Python installation setup for development, as well as C and Fortran compilers.